WICG/aom/reference-delegate-explainer.md

 #### Form-associated custom elements

 A [form-associated custom element](https://html.spec.whatwg.org/dev/custom-elements.html#form-associated-custom-element) supports being the target of a label's `for` attribute.
-But if the element has a Reference Delegate for the `for` attribute, then the label applies to the delegate instead.
+But if the element has a Reference Target for the `for` attribute, then the label applies to the target instead.
 There are no other changes to the behavior of a form-associated custom element.

 #### Nesting inside `<label>`

-If a shadow tree delegates the `for` attribute (either implicitly with `referenceDelegate` or explicitly with `referenceDelegateMap`), then that also applies when the host element is nested inside a label.
-The label becomes associated with the reference delegate element.
+If a shadow tree targets the `for` attribute (either implicitly with `referenceTarget` or explicitly with `referenceTargetMap`), then that also applies when the host element is nested inside a label.
+The label becomes associated with the reference target element.

 In the following example, the label of the `<input>` is "Fancy input".